Roi-Yona/abcc/README.md

 should be defined in the ```config.py``` file
 (the preexisting ones are already defined, and can be viewed for reference).

-Notice that in order for the code to run on your new database, it must satisfy the following requirements:
+Notice that in order for the code to run on your new database, it must satisfy the following requirements (all datasets described earlier already satisfy these):

 1. Have a relation called "candidates", containing information about the committee candidates, with a column called "candidate_id"
 2. Have a relation called "voters", containing information about all votes regarding the committee, containing the columns "voter_id", "candidate_id" and "rating", which represent the voter, that candidate he rated, and the rating he gave him (on a scale of 1-5), respectively.